Walnux/ArrowDocuments/ArrowWorkingMode.md

 **ISV (Independent Software Vendor)**: provides the software that may be used by the users to build his/her microservice.
 NGINX, Python runtime, Nodejs runtime, Redis and many other popular software are provided by ISV.
 Nowadays, most software provided by ISV are open sourced and developed in open source community.

-**Users**: The developers who use the software provided by ISVs to develop his/her own microservices
+**User**: The developers who use the software provided by ISVs to develop his/her own microservices

 **Arrow Binary**: The statically linked application binary, normally it is the ELF style.